schlegel11/JFXAnimation/README.md

   ...
   ```
 So the button is the default animation object and needs to be passed to the build(...) method.<br>
-The default return value is the ready to use Timeline.<r>
+The default return value is the ready to use Timeline.<br>
 There is also the possibility to use multiple default animation objects and also named animation objects.<br>
 For this purpose we have to use again a Builder in our build(...) method.
 And again we can do it in a non lazy: